List of Non and Under-Represented Countries

 - Member country population;

-- Member country contribution to the FAO annual budget.
+- Member country contribution to the FAO budget.

 FAO encourages applications from qualified nationals of non- and under- represented member countries as well as qualified women.